 This blog is for people who have information about corporate bribery and would like information about the Dodd-Frank reward program.

-International sales and business development personnel at all levels of qualifying companies now have a great opportunity to earn huge rewards for confidentially reporting bribery that has occurred at their current jobs (or their former jobs).
-The Dodd-Frank reward...read more
+International marketing and communications personnel at all levels of qualifying companies now have a great opportunity to earn huge rewards for confidentially reporting bribery at their current jobs (or even their former jobs) to the U.S. Securities and Exchange...read more

 Andy Rickman is an SEC whistleblower attorney who has filed Dodd-Frank FCPA reward submissions for international clients residing in more than 50 different countries.
 He is based in Washington, DC where Dodd-Frank reward submissions are filed and the SEC is headquartered.